Keith Hennessy

 Those perspectives were always embraced in Contraband, but if you tried to pin down the group’s actual politics, you couldn't do it.
 It was a liberatory kind of dancing.
 When you saw it, you felt like these people were making a new world: they were bringing more freedom to the body, and to each other, and to their communities.
 Contraband’s dancing, which normalized contact improvisation’s genderless roles and women-lifting-men worked through and against the structures of misogyny.

-Sara is of legendary significance because she impacts all the political artists, from the people at NAKA Dance Theater doing really important work with immigrants and refugees to the Black queer collective “rupture.”
+Sara Shelton Mann is of legendary significance because she impacts all the political artists, from the people at NAKA Dance Theater doing really important work with immigrants and refugees to the Black queer collective “rupture.”
 Sara has worked with and mentored 4 or maybe all 5 of them, including collaborations with them in her own work.
 But Sara herself does not fit into any of the dance categories or identity categories or arts for social justice / artist as social work categories that today’s grants demand.

 JJ: Sara and I moved here in the same year—1978-- and we're the same age.
 Every time I saw her work, I could never figure out how to categorize it.
 It felt like there was some Buddhist overlay that I couldn't put my finger on.
 She's always had a really bad approach to fundraising: she writes descriptions of her work that only she can understand.